We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 19-year-olds without Level 2 or Level 3 qualifications

 Qualification levels of 19-year-olds have significantly improved over time.
-This is particularly evident in Inner London where the proportion of 19-year-olds without Level 3 qualifications (A Levels and equivalents) has fallen from 61.1% in 2004/05 to 29.4% in 2021/22.
-However, the COVID-19 pandemic could have had an impact on the data entries of the last two years, with school closures and changes in the means of assessment.
+This is particularly evident in Inner London where the proportion of 19-year-olds without Level 3 qualifications (A Levels and equivalents) has fallen from 61.1% in 2004/05 to 30.7% in 2022/23.
+However, the COVID-19 pandemic could have had an impact on the last two years, with school closures and changes in the means of assessment.

-A similar trend can be seen in Level 2 qualifications (the equivalent of GCSEs), although the proportion of 19-year-olds without these qualifications (in London and the rest of England) has risen slightly since 2014/15.
+A similar trend can be seen in Level 2 qualifications (the equivalent of GCSEs), although the proportion of 19-year-olds without these qualifications (in London and the rest of England) is currently at similar levels as in 2014/15.